 It takes two (2) types of "deliverables" to make any project happen - the project deliverable and the process deliverable.
 While each of these varied deliverables serves a specific purpose within the project management process, they also work hand-in-hand, and you can't overlook one for the other.

-By way of example, here are a few of the key process deliverables used to make projects happen:
+By way of example, here are a few of the key process deliverables used to make projects happen (click on the links provided to learn more about each specific deliverable type):

 The deliverables decision tree (illustrated below) is made up of a series of questions used to identify and define required deliverables – both from a project and process point of view.